Kendo UI Docs

 });

-The mobile ListView leverages Kendo UI high-performance Templates to provide complete control over item rendering.
-For a complete overview of Kendo UI Template capabilities and syntax, please review the Kendo UI Templates documentation.
+The hybrid mobile ListView leverages Kendo UI high-performance Templates to provide complete control over item rendering.
+For a complete overview of Kendo UI Template capabilities and syntax, refer to the article on Kendo UI Templates.

 <ul id="listview"></ul>